 Market price volatility can also make it difficult to value certain assets in our investment portfolio if trading in such assets becomes less frequent, for example, as was the case during the 2008 financial crisis.
 In such case, valuations may include assumptions or estimates that may have significant period-to-period changes, which could have a material adverse effect on our results of operations or financial condition and may require additional reserves.
-Significant volatility in the markets could cause changes in the credit spreads and defaults and a lack of pricing transparency which, individually or collectively, could have a material adverse effect on our results of operations, financial condition or liquidity.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investment Risks."
+Significant volatility in the markets could have a material adverse effect on our results of operations and defaults and a lack of pricing transparency which, individually or collectively, could have a material adverse effect on our results of operations, financial condition or liquidity.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Investment Risks."